Conformer: Combining CNNs and Transformers for Speech Recognition

 Conformer Block Overview

-In the following, I dive into several components where I think the design choices deserve closer attention.
-For modules that are largely similar to their vanilla versions, I will skip them.
+In the following, I will dive into several components where I think the design choices deserve closer attention.

 FFN